HOW TO TURN IN PETITIONS TO THE GREEN PARTY

 - Make sure to read the rules and regulations above before you start gathering signatures.
 Email firstname.lastname@example.org to coordinate with WIGP petition captains, let us know how many signatures you have, and make sure you know how to fill out the forms correctly.

 - You can mail completed forms to Wisconsin Green Party, PO Box 108, Madison, WI 53701.
-We MUST receive forms by Thursday May 31st in order to be able to file them on Friday June 1st.
+Please get those to us by Tuesday so we can review and process the forms.
+However, we MUST receive forms by Thursday May 31st in order to be able to file them on Friday June 1st.

 - Carry your petitions on a clipboard with a rubber band holding the bottom so there is no chance they will fly away.
 You may want a plastic cover sheet to protect your petitions from rain and various other liquids that could ruin all your hard work.
 (Pro-tip: put your finished sheets in a folder inside something waterproof).